ckcollab/ckcollab/_posts/2019-10-29-sacred-geometry.md

 The next bit of math we will need is some small understanding of polar coordinates.
 Doing the math in polar coordinates will actually handle the modulus logic for us, since it behaves just like our aforementioned clock anyway.
-If you take a polar coordinate and add 2&pi; to it (or Tau(&tau;), depending on [which circle constant you prefer](https://www.youtube.com/watch?v=ZPv1UV0rD8U)) you end up right back where you started.
+If you take a polar coordinate and add 2&pi; to it (or Tau(&tau;), depending on <a href="https://www.youtube.com/watch?v=ZPv1UV0rD8U" target="_blank">which circle constant you prefer</a>) you end up right back where you started.
 So if we take &tau; and divide it by the number of lines we want, in this case, 12, this gives us the increment to move around our circle for the starting points of all our lines.
 We can then take this polar coordinate (which is really just an angle, usually called _theta_) and multiply it by 2, meaning whatever angle distance we have traveled around our circle to get to that point, we travel that distance twice again, and the polar coordinates handle our modulus division for us.
 This marks the end of our line.
 Now we just need to figure out how to turn that polar coordinate into a cartesian one, so we can actually draw it.

 This is done with two formulas: